xiaohaomao/timgroup_disease_diagnosis/README.md

 **After selecting the phenotype:**

 1. Go to the Diagnose interface.
-2. Select the diagnostic method and the number of predicted results to display.
+2. Select the diagnostic method and the number of predicted results to show.
 3. Finally, press the **“Predict”** button to get the prediction results for each method within a few seconds.